mbressan06/vue-nuxt-firebase-mb/README.md

 ### Firebase Config

-> Go to firebase console,
+> Go to Firebase console

 - Create a project